pirsch-analytics/docs/content/get-started/frontend-integration.md

 This example will match the page `/exact/match` and every page the starts with `/exclude/page/en/` or `/exclude/page/de/`.

 Please always [validate](https://regex101.com/) your expressions before using them and make sure you don't see any errors on the browser console.
-Special regex characters need to be masked (like the forward slash above).
+Special regex characters need to be masked.
 For a simple single page filter use a pattern like `\/your\/page`.

+`data-include` can be used to whitelist pages.
+In the case of whitelisting, only pages that match a pattern in the list will send a page view.
+The blacklist still applies afterwards.

 ## Creating Rollup Views and Sending Data to Multiple Dashboards